toriqultonu/easy_dsa/README.md

 # easy_dsa

-A Flutter app to teach dsa in Bangeli
+A cross platform mobile app to learn data struecture in Bangeli

 ## About The Project